Solar Orbiter blasts off to capture 1st look at sun’s poles

 CAPE CANAVERAL, Fla.
 (AP) — Europe and NASA’s Solar Orbiter rocketed into space Sunday night on an unprecedented mission to capture the first pictures of the sun’s elusive poles.

+“We’re on the way to the sun.
+Go Solar Orbiter!” said Cesar Garcia Marirrodriga, project manager for the European Space Agency.
+“It’s a fantastic moment … it’s like, well, we’re unstoppable.”

-The $1.5 billion spacecraft will join NASA’s Parker Solar Probe, launched 1 1/2 years ago, in coming perilously close to the sun in order to unveil its secrets.
+The $1.5 billion spacecraft will join NASA’s Parker Solar Probe, launched 1 1/2 years ago, in coming perilously close to the sun to unveil its secrets.

 While Solar Orbiter won’t venture close enough to penetrate the sun’s corona, or crown-like outer atmosphere, like Parker, it will maneuver into a unique out-of-plane orbit that will take it over both poles, never photographed before.
 Together with powerful ground observatories, the sun-staring space duo will be like an orchestra, according to Gunther Hasinger, the European Space Agency’s science director.